Estimated median graduate earnings based on publicly available data.

-Graduates of Sterling College earn a median salary of $45,846 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Sterling College graduates 2% above the national median.
+Graduates of Sterling College earn a median salary of $45,846 per year 10 years after starting college.
+This puts Sterling College graduates 2% above the US national average of $45,000.

 Tuition at Sterling College is $33,700 for in-state students and $33,700 for out-of-state students.
 The average net price after financial aid is $22,371 per year.